Lasagnenator/graphics3d/README.md

 To install this library, you simply just download it into you python library folder or work folder.

 # Use
 To use this library, you will need to know that this library relies on matrices.
 However it does not use Numpy, it uses its own class called Matrix.
-The user/programmer does not need to know matrices as that is all handle by the library.
+The user/programmer does not need to know matrices as that is all handled by the library.
+The library will generate the matrices for you.
 You create a matrix object by:
 ```
 Matrix([[[], ...], [[], [], []...], ...]) -> Matrix
+Matrix.list -> [[[], ...], [[], [], []...], ...]
 ```

 For our purposes, we are going to mostly use 4x4 and 1x4 matrices for representing 3d coordinates and manipulationg them.
 The matrix class has its own matrix multiplication algorithm that computes it as it should be.
-Use Matrix @ Matrix to perform a matrix multiplication
+Use `Matrix @ Matrix` to perform a matrix multiplication.

 There is a Tranformation function which will generate matrices for you based on the type you want.
 The use of this function is:
 ```